Table of Contents

 4. Consider employee benefits options that better meet their needs

-Consider offering benefit options under a personalized choice (or “cafeteria plan”) structure that can address many of Gen Z’s financially based anxieties.
+Consider offering benefit options under a personalized choice (or “cafeteria plan”) structure to address many of Gen Z’s financial anxieties.
 Use employee listening methods to understand the main concerns they have that an employee benefits and perquisites (perks) program might address.
 For example, in place of free lunches, gym memberships, or sign-on bonuses, offer options for financial well-being education, stress management resources, and debt-reduction bonuses.

 5. Prepare hiring managers

 Due to their often overwhelming job responsibilities and stress levels, middle managers are critical drivers of success for Gen Z workers.
-Reporting on behaviors (untimely and ineffective feedback, one-way performance discussions) that are unproductive and thus fail to motivate or develop Gen Z workers is evidence that managers need support and resources to manage these workers better.
+Reporting on behaviors (untimely and ineffective feedback, one-way performance discussions) that are unproductive and thus fail to motivate or develop Gen Z workers is evidence that managers need support and resources to better manage these workers.

-Two key elements of the equation are to help managers a) understand those employees are somewhat frail and appreciate timely feedback that is collaborative, empathetic and balanced, and b) perform best when receiving continuous coaching and guidance in how to better perform their tasks when assigned and during delivery.
+Two key elements of the equation are to help managers a) understand that employees are somewhat frail and appreciate timely feedback that is collaborative, empathetic, and balanced, and b) perform best when receiving continuous coaching and guidance in how to better perform their tasks when assigned and during delivery.

 6. Seek out and hire Gen Z’s with work experience

-The reality is that new workforce entrants, whether hired off of campus, a trade school, or high school, tend to lack an understanding of how to show up for and operate within a structured workplace and culture.
-Consider hiring appropriately skilled people with some work experience, such as through internships, Co-op programs, professionally-focused summer jobs, apprenticeships, or even part-time jobs with a reasonable level of responsibility, such as assistant manager or sales role.
+The reality is that new workforce entrants, whether hired off campus, from a trade school, or from high school, tend to lack an understanding of how to show up for and operate within a structured workplace and culture.
+Consider hiring appropriately skilled people with some work experience, such as through internships, Co-op programs, professionally focused summer jobs, apprenticeships, or even part-time jobs with a reasonable level of responsibility, such as an assistant manager or sales role.
 Individuals with this type of experience have learned some basic tenets of employment.
-They can provide professional references who can relate their level of competence at essential workplace conduct, meeting and exceeding performance goals, and demonstrated learning and skill levels.
+They can provide professional references who can attest to their competence in essential workplace conduct, meeting and exceeding performance goals, and demonstrating learning and skill levels.

 Relevant Practices & Tools